 - Allows you to extend your contract beyond its end date for a longer-term hedging horizon

-- Maintain a standard ‘Firm’ term contract for a minimum of one year, with a six-month rolling horizon
+- Maintain a standard ‘firm’ term contract for a minimum of one year, with a six-month rolling horizon

 - Take advantage of a ‘Lite’ term of up to 15 years from contract signature

 Looking to hedge your price risk over a longer term, while working within the constraints of a shorter-term contract?
-This is a challenge facing many of our larger customers who generate, so we have developed the ideal solution – Contract Lite for Export.
+This is a challenge facing many of our larger customers who generate, so we have developed the ideal solution – Contract Lite for export.

 Bringing generators and supply customers together

 - Contractually connects your generation assets with your own supply requirements.
-Or can contractually connect your generation assets with a third party supply customer for mutual benefit
+Or it can contractually connect your generation assets with a third party supply customer for mutual benefit

-- May provide you and supply customers long term pricing mechanisms
+- May provide you and supply customers long-term pricing mechanisms

 - Purchaser may benefit from renewable supply

-If you are a power user looking to contract with an embedded generator (a generator connected directly to the National Grid), or vice versa, we can help start a Third Party Netting relationship that balances the financial and environmental ambitions of both parties.
+If you are a power user looking to contract with an embedded generator (a generator connected directly to National Grid), or vice versa, we can help start a Third Party Netting relationship that balances the financial and environmental ambitions of both parties.

-A tailored longer term agreement, enabling stability open/close
+A tailored longer term agreement, enabling stability